Centres of revolt

 Political changes

-Bahadur Shah was tried for treason and sentenced to exile in Burma.
+Bahadur Shah was tried for treason and sentenced to exile in Burma (now Myanmar).
 He died there in 1862, bringing the Mughal dynasty to an end.
-In 1877 Queen Victoria was crowned Empress of India in his place.
+In 1877, Queen Victoria was crowned Empress of India in his place.

-The British also began to employ higher caste Indians and rulers in the government.
-More Indians were recruited to the Civil Service.
-The British also stopped taking rulers' lands and no longer interfered with religion.
+The British also began to employ higher-caste Indians and rulers in the government.
+More Indians were recruited to the civil service.
+The British also stopped taking rulers' lands and no longer interfered with local religious practice.

 Coat worn by the Viceroy's heralds at the Delhi assembly that proclaimed Queen Victoria as Empress of India